21Saksham/-Mice-Cortex-Protein-Analysis/README.md

 # Mice Cortex Protein Analysis
 ## Project Overview
-This project analyzed protein expression levels in the cerebral cortex of mice to classify them based on genotype, behavior, and treatment.
-The aim was to identify key proteins and understand biological mechanisms related to learning and memory in the context of Down syndrome.
+This project examines protein expression levels in the cerebral cortex of mice to classify them based on genotype, behavior, and treatment.
+The aim is to identify key proteins and understand biological mechanisms related to learning and memory in the context of Down syndrome.

 ## Problem Statement
 Classification: Classified mice into categories based on genotype, behavior, and treatment.